thofma/TestingSFC.jl/README.md

 true
 ```

+## Proofs for the paper

+The following functions will run the algorithms which are part of the proofs from the paper.

 > [!WARNING]
 > Some of the functions that show that an integral group ring $\mathbf{Z}[G]$ does have SFC require large amounts of RAM (hundreds of gigabytes).

-## Proofs for the paper

-The following functions will run the algorithms which are part of the proofs from the paper.
-Note that the non-Magma version might take a very long time to finish for the groups of order >= 192.
+Moreover, the non-Magma version might take a very long time to finish for the groups of order >= 192.
 Indeed, in many cases the magma version is necessary in practice.

 ```julia
 using TestingSFC